Benyon/karate-dsl-example/README.md

 # Example Karate DSL Project

-A vanilla Karate DSL project testing the functionality of 'JSON Placeholder', this is just a small expansion on what Karate DSL already provide.
+A vanilla Karate DSL project testing the functionality of 'JSON Placeholder', this is just a small expansion on what Karate DSL already provide to serve as a boilerplate archetype.

 ## Versions
 <table>